is a powerful and flexible feature within the BIG-IP®

 access policy execution.
 For example, if you want to do concurrent session checks for a particular AD group, insert this agent after the AD query, and once users group has been retrieved from AD query, check to see how many concurrent sessions exist for that user group in an iRule inside TMM.

 This command disables the access control enforcement for a particular

-This removes (deletes) the user session and all associated session variables.
+This deletes the user session and all associated session variables.
+The